 Consider the color of your wedding dress when choosing white/beige tablecloths.
-If you need your tablecloth to be the star, choose one with an exciting texture, color or pattern.
+If you need your tablecloth to be the star, choose one with an exciting texture, color, or pattern.

 Overlays/table skirts can enhance the design of your occasion by using a complementary color to your tablecloth and napkin while adding layers and lavishness to your tables.
 For a vintage-inspired wedding, think of an ivory-colored lace or sheer overlay.

-Contrasting shaded overlays and tablecloths will give an appearance of a formal or casual occasion depending on the colors you pick.
+Contrasting shaded overlays and tablecloths will give an appearance of a formal or casual occasion, depending on the colors you pick.
 You can find overlays in prints, solids, sheers, or themes to compliment your occasion decor.

 Table runners change the mood of a table.
-The size, width, and color you pick need to match the centerpieces you will use.
+The size, width, and color you pick must match the centerpieces you will use.
 Wider runners can be flashy, particularly if you want a pattern or bold color in your runners.
 Wider runners work with a less complex style or monochromatic centerpiece, as not to clash.

 When you choose chargers as a major aspect of your place setting, we recommend a narrower runner.
 If you have little centerpieces or want it to become the focal point, select a runner that is a tad wider than your centerpiece.

-Chair covers and sashes
+Chair Covers and Sashes

 Taffeta- is a phenomenal, very good quality, plain woven, thin, smooth, and typically used for wedding dresses, interior decor, and ball gowns.
 Makers produce it using silk or cuprammonium rayons besides acetate and polyester.
-The silk taffeta comes in two particular types: the soft piece-dyed and the stiffer yarn-dyed.
+The silk taffeta comes in two types: the soft piece-dyed and the stiffer yarn-dyed.
 The producers typically make fabric chair sashes using piece-dyed taffeta.